br3ndonland/R-guide/R-guide.md

     independently and interactively, rather than having to knit the entire workbook.
 I haven’t found it to be useful, and would prefer to use a Jupyter Notebook.
-  - I have had many issues with output formats:
+  - I have had some issues with output formats.
-      - The `html_document` `toc_float: true` doesn’t work properly.

-      - The `html_notebook` format doesn’t seem to be running code.
-        What’s the point of it if I already have the .Rmd?

-      - The `md_document` doesn’t generate an HTML preview, doesn’t output front matter, and uses four space indentations, Setext headers, and indented code output instead of fenced.
-Adding `variant: gfm` helps, but still doesn’t output front matter.

-      - The Markdown output formats sometimes don’t output front matter like headers and the table of contents.
-The solution is to include a separate header.
+      - At the time of this writing, the markdown output formats (either `github_document` or `md_document: variant: gfm`) don’t seem to be outputting a table of contents, even when `toc: true` is included.
+The solution is to include a separate header file.

         ``` yaml
         output: